aleve99/algofi-scripts/README.md

-# algofi-liquidation-report
+# algofi-scripts
-Scripts to report account health ratios and liquidation events on the Algofi lending protocol.
+Useful scripts for the Algofi Protocol.

 ## Status
 This repo is undergoing continuous development.